shivammathur/php-builder/README.md

 **Notes:**

-- All PHP versions have prefix `/usr` and the directory structure will be same as that of Debian builds.
+- All PHP versions have the prefix `/usr` and the directory structure will be same as that of the official Debian builds.
 - Any pre-existing extensions INI configuration for the PHP version will be removed upon installation.
 - The installer will switch to the PHP version you installed.